Let's Put Ourselves in Sally's Shoes: Shoes-of-Others Prefilling Improves Theory of Mind in Large Language Models: Analysis

 \subsection{Pairwise Comparison w.r.t.
 Faithfulness}

 The win, tie, lose rates w.r.t. faithfulness on ToMATO and ToMBench are shown in Table \ref{tab:winrate-all}.
 The detailed results for Llama3 8B are given in Tables \ref{tab:all-winrate-tomato} and \ref{tab:all-winrate-tombench}.
-These results show that SoO prefixing's win rate against CoT prefixing was larger than the lose rate in most cases.
+These results show that SoO prefilling's win rate against CoT prefilling was larger than the lose rate in most cases.
 In some cases, such as Llama3 70B on ToMBench, and Llama3 8B on Intention (2nd, TB) of ToMATO, the lose rates were larger than the win rates.
-Therefore, factors other than faithfulness may also affect the superior performance of SoO prefixing.
+Therefore, factors other than faithfulness may also affect the superior performance of SoO prefilling.
 Identifying other factors for improving ToM is future work.